Available Fire Safety Training Courses

 This Fire Extinguisher Use course is for employees who are designated to be Fire Wardens, or who have responsibilities to ensure that their employers are complying with current legislation relating to fire precautions.
 There is a practical content involving the use of fire extinguishers.

-The NEBOSH International Fire Certificate course provides the knowledge and understanding to carry out an effective fire risk assessment, as well as embed good practice in the workplace.
+The NEBOSH International Certificate in Fire Safety course provides the knowledge and understanding to carry out an effective fire risk assessment, as well as embed good practice in the workplace.
 The fire certificate is based on international standards and best practice.

 What Should You Know About Fire Safety?